 0% balance transfer offers available

 The table below displays a snapshot of low-rate credit cards on Canstar’s database with 0% balance transfer offers.
-These results are sorted by the length of the 0% balance transfer period (longest to shortest), then provider name (alphabetically).
+These results are based on a monthly spend of $2,000, and are sorted by the length of the 0% balance transfer period (longest to shortest), then provider name (alphabetically).

 What is a 0% balance transfer?